MicrosoftDocs/learn/learn-pr/azure/control-authentication-with-apim/includes/3-exercise-create-subscriptions-in-apim.md

 Now the API is secured with a key, we can test the API with and without a key:

-1. Within the Azure Cloud Shell, copy and paste the following cURL command
+1. To make a request without passing a subscription key, in the Cloud Shell, copy and paste the following cURL command, and substitute the name of the API gateway that you created above:

     ```bash
     curl -X GET \